 “There isn’t any real data to support the efficacy of castor oil or coconut oil for eyelash growth, but I do think the hydrating properties of these oils may be helpful if your lashes are becoming brittle and broken due to the use of mascara, eyelash adhesives, and curling devices,” King says.

 And while there’s no direct scientific evidence that castor oil directly stimulates lash growth, specifically, it might have some benefits for your hair (and your lashes, by extension).
 “It won’t damage your hair at all, and can actually provide some conditioning that improves the flexibility of the hair fiber," King says.

 When all else fails, there’s nothing wrong with getting lash extensions, which are semi-permanent fibers attached to your natural lashes (using a glue-like substance) in order to make them appear fuller, longer, and darker.

 In fact, when applied correctly, they’re totally gorgeous and natural-looking (thanks to high-quality fibers, which vary between synthetic, silk, or mink), and you can even customize your look with different tints, lengths, and curl patterns.
 Just don’t try this at home (duh)—you’ll need to go to a pro for this.

 “Do your research, make sure you’re seeing someone who’s highly trained and skilled in lashes,” Starr advises.
-They’re pain-free, virtually waterproof, and pretty much completely safe (there’s always a chance you could experience irritation or infection, but that’s usually highly unlikely).
+They’re pain-free, virtually waterproof, and usually safe when applied properly; however, as previously mentioned, they may irritate eyes and lashes, especially when applied improperly.